 What the experts say

-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

 A study investigated the influence of different resistance exercise orders on the number of repetitions performed to failure and on the ratings of perceived exertion (RPE) in 23 women with a minimum of 2 years of resistance training experience.
 Data were collected in 2 phases: (a) 1RM determination of leg-press (LP), bench press (BP), leg extension (LE), seated machine shoulder press (SP), leg curl (LC), and seated machine triceps extension (TE); and (b) execution of 3 sets, with 2-minute rest intervals between sets and exercises, until fatigue using 80% of 1RM in 2 exercise sequences of the exact opposite order-Sequence A: BP, SP, TE, LP, LE, and LC, and Sequence B: LC, LE, LP, TE, SP, and BP.
 The RPE was accessed immediately after each sequence.
 Statistical analysis showed that RPE was not significantly different between the sequences.
 The mean number of repetitions per set was always less when an exercise was performed later in the exercise sequence.
-The data indicate that in trained women, performance of both large- and small-muscle group exercises is affected by exercise sequence.
+The data indicate that in trained women, both large and small muscle group exercises are affected by exercise sequence.

-Although research has demonstrated that isokinetic eccentric (ECC) strength is 20-60% greater than isokinetic concentric (CON) strength, few data exist comparing these strength differences in standard dynamic resistance exercises.
-A study determined the difference in maximal dynamic ECC and CON strength for 6 different resistance exercises in young men and women.
-20 subjects who were regular exercisers with resistance training experience performed two sessions to determine CON and ECC 1 repetitions maximum for latissimus pull-down (LTP), leg press (LP), bench press (BP), leg extension (LE), seated military press (MP), and leg curl (LC) exercises.
+Although research has demonstrated that isokinetic eccentric (ECC) strength is 20-60% greater than isokinetic concentric (CON) strength, little data exist comparing these strength differences in standard dynamic resistance exercises.
+A study determined the difference in maximal dynamic ECC and CON strength for six different resistance exercises in young men and women.
+Twenty subjects who were regular exercisers with resistance training experience performed two sessions to determine CON and ECC 1 repetitions maximum for latissimus pull-down (LTP), leg press (LP), bench press (BP), leg extension (LE), seated military press (MP), and leg curl (LC) exercises.
 Maximal ECC and maximal CON strength were determined on weight stack machines modified to isolate ECC and CON contractions using steel bars and pulleys such that only 1 type of contraction was performed.
-Within 2 weeks, participants returned and completed a retest trial in a counterbalanced fashioned.
+Within two weeks, participants returned and completed a retest trial in a counterbalanced fashion.
 Test-retest reliability was excellent for all resistance exercise trials.
 Men demonstrated 20-60% greater ECC than CON strength (LTP = 32%, LP = 44%, BP = 40%, LE = 35%, MP = 49%, LC = 27%).
 Women's strength exceeded the proposed parameters for greater ECC strength in 4 exercises, (LP = 66%, BP = 146%, MP = 161%, LC = 82%).
 The authors conclude that ECC/CON assessment could help coaches capitalize on muscle strength differences in young men and women during training to aid in program design and injury prevention and to enhance strength development

 This article first appeared in: